mushypeas/pyOLO/README.md

 pyOLO is a tool written in Python that helps users train their data with YOLO easily.
 All you need is some initial setup and your images for training!
 This project cotains a darknet model cloned from:
 `https://github.com/AlexeyAB/darknet.git`

-Currently pyOLO mainly consists of 4 steps:
+Currently pyOLO mainly consists of 5 steps:
 - Step 1: Preparing Object Images
 - Step 2: Generating Dataset
 - Step 3: Setting Up YOLO Environment
 - Step 4: Run YOLO Training
-- (TODO, maybe) Step 5: Run YOLO Testing
+- Step 5: Run YOLO Testing

 ## Requirements
 - **Linux** (Tested on: Ubuntu 18.04)